Would you like to earn 30 free PDUs?

 By the way, if you're looking for other sources of inexpensive PDU's, here are some ideas:

 - Our Advanced Project Management e-learning awards you with 20 Category B PDU's, including topics such as cost management, quality, procurement, managing conflict, influence without authority, negotiation, and more!
 Learn more by clicking here!

 - Our Essentials of Project Management e-learning is worth 15 Category B PDU's.
 The program includes topics such as people skills, project charters, managing scope, critical path, risk management, and much more!
 Learn more by clicking here!

 - I invite you to check out the PDU Podcast by clicking on this image:

-If you have any questions, check out PMI's Continuing Certification Requirements (CCR) Program handbook.
+If you have any questions about PDU's, check out the PMP Handbook (look for the section about the Continuing Certification Requirements).
 Thanks for listening to The People and Projects Podcast!